Overview of AXA Travel Insurance

 AXA is a very reputable travel insurance provider with wide-reaching coverage and high limits built into its plans.
 It also has excellent Better Business Bureau (BBB) ratings and AM Best Ratings.

 Our Take: AXA Assistance USA stands out for its comprehensive coverage options backed by an excellent global reputation.
-They offer only a few plans focused on quality over quantity.
+Their Explorer series is designed for international travelers looking for dependable protection and nonstop support from anywhere in the world.

-Their policies include substantial emergency medical and evacuation coverage, trip cancellation and interruption protection, and baggage loss and delay benefits.
-Their combination of global support network, strong benefits, and high ratings makes them a dependable choice for international travelers looking for comprehensive coverage with high limits.
+Each AXA policy includes substantial emergency medical and evacuation coverage, trip cancellation and interruption protection, and baggage loss and delay benefits.
+Their combination of global support network, strong benefits, and high customer satisfaction ratings makes them a dependable choice for international travelers looking for comprehensive coverage with high limits.

 While some travelers have mentioned that claims can be a bit slow to process, the overall value and coverage make AXA Assistance USA a dependable option.